Safeguarding & Online Safety

 The Safeguarding Team is led by the Designated Safeguarding Lead who is supported by a Deputy and three other members of staff.
 All have received Level 3 safeguarding training.

 |Claudine Bernard||Designated Safeguarding Lead|

 |Clare Jeffries||Deputy Designated Safeguarding Lead|

 |Cathy Daniels||Behaviour and Interventions Manager|

 |Steve Booth||Deputy Headteacher|

 In addition to the Safeguarding Team the Heads of Year also play an important safeguarding role and they have all also received additional training which reflects this.

 Reporting a Concern

-If you have a concern about a student within the school then please e-mail email@example.com.
+If you have a concern about a student within the school then please contact a member of our safeguarding team.
 If you need to make an anonymous disclosure you can do this using the Whisper service.
 You can find more information about this here.